Supportive.

 Through these explorations and many others like them within Berea College’s Labor Program, we expand the learning opportunities of a liberal arts education beyond the lessons in the classroom.
 These experiences directly support the professional goals our students are pursuing and pave the way toward a future avocation nurturing and supporting the arts.
 We hope you enjoy this new format and get to know Student Craft a little more through the stories we share.

-The collection draws inspiration from our Seventh Great Commitment and its focus on mindfulness and a concern for the welfare of others.
-Designed by students Zoe Cowley ’20 and Rachael Bates ’20 with bright vibrant colors, global forms and a surprising depth of texture.
+This collection, designed by students Zoe Cowley ’20 and Rachael Bates ’20 with bright vibrant colors, global forms and a depth of texture, drew inspiration from the College’s Fifth Great Commitment celebrating the importance of recognizing the kinship of all people.
 Each individual piece displays a range of colors.
-The collection drew inspiration from the College’s Fifth Great Commitment celebrating the importance of recognizing the kinship of all people.
 Featuring mugs, bowls, batter bowls, berry bowls, and pitchers with purple, green, blue, and yellow accents.

 The “Wren” Quilt Square